 A 2013 threat assessment on Italian organised crime, which followed two years’ work by Europol intelligence analysts, underlined the importance of a pan-European approach and of increased cooperation to tackle these dangerous criminal groups.

 The assessment concluded with a series of recommendations for law enforcement authorities and policymakers:

 - the identification, targeting and dismantling of the most dangerous mafia families and clans;

 - the harmonisation of anti-mafia legislation in the EU, so that mafia membership is criminalised and extradition requests made easier;

 - a regional/continental intelligence focus by Member States in implementing their national intelligence cycles in order to avoid important information gaps on organised crime affecting the EU generally.

-Europol also set up an operational project, Focal Point ITOC, dedicated to tackling Italian organised crime groups.
+Europol also set up an operational project, Analysis Project ITOC, dedicated to tackling Italian organised crime groups.
 The project is fully supported by Italian law enforcement and judicial authorities, who have contributed their in-depth experience in the field.
 Many other Member States, non-EU countries and organisations such as Eurojust are also involved in the project.

 In 2016, the Italian Carabinieri, in close cooperation with Europol, arrested in Sicily two leading members of the Ceusi mafia clan, an affiliate of the Cosa Nostra criminal group, for weapons smuggling.
-Their arrest followed an investigation, coordinated by the local district anti-mafia directorate, that relied on the French National Police, intelligence analysis provided by Europol’s Focal Point Firearms and Italian investigators.
+Their arrest followed an investigation, coordinated by the local district anti-mafia directorate, that relied on the French National Police, intelligence analysis provided by Europol’s Analysis Project Firearms and Italian investigators.